 Santiago is a microcosm of the social fragmentation that exists in all of Chile

 Children playing outside in the garden (photo: SOS archives).

 Santiago de Chile is the country’s capital and has a population of over 6.7 million.
-The city has been expanding and modernising steadily over the past decades and is one of the most important financial and commercial centres in South America.
+The city has been expanding and modernizing steadily over the past decades and is one of the most important financial and commercial centers in South America.

 While poverty has been significantly reduced in the last decades, Santiago continues to be a divided city.
-The new middle-class suburbs in the south stand in sharp contrast to the many poor neighbourhoods sprawling along the outskirts of the city’s north.
+The new middle-class suburbs in the south stand in sharp contrast to the many under pressure neighborhoods sprawling along the outskirts of the city’s north.
 Due to its rapid expansion, the city also experienced problems such as critical levels of smog, collapsing transportation systems and, not least, great socioeconomic inequality which led to fragmentation both socially and geographically.

 Poverty hits children harder than anyone, and seriously endangers their future

 According to official figures, poverty in Chile was reduced from 18.7 per cent in 2003 to around 11 per cent in 2011.
 In Santiago, the percentage of people living below the national poverty line is 10.4 overall, but in some areas of the city it is as high as 20 per cent or more, while in others it is as low as two per cent.